ciencialatitud0/EPIC_3/_sources/info/practical-information.md

 ## Popular attractions near Yachay Tech
 - Yachay Botanical Garden in Urcuqui
-- Yahuarcocha lake in Inbarra (busses go 15 minutes from Ibarra 0.35 USD)
+- Yahuarcocha lake in Ibarra (busses go 15 minutes from Ibarra 0.35 USD)
 - Mirador San Miguel Arcangel in Ibarra
 - Museo del Cuartel in the centre of Ibarra
 - Thermal springs in Chachimbiro (there are no busses that go there, however an Urcuqui pick-up truck to Chamchimbiro costs about 5 USD, this can be economic for a group of 4 people) There are several hot springs distributed on the mountain.
 We recommend the "Arco Iris Termas de Chachimbiro" (entry is ~5 USD per person)